DracoBlue/branchy/README.md

 If you want to checkout the trunk you can do it like this:

     $ branchy cehckout trunk

+### Show changes between 2 features

+If you want to see what changed in your branch, you can show the changes against another feature `awesome2` with

+    $ branchy show-changes awesome2

 ### .bashrc autocompletion